 #5 Analyze Time Lag Reports

 Take a look at the Time lag conversion report to see how many days it takes a user to convert after clicking on your ad for the first time.
-You can access this report in your AdWords account by selecting Tools, then Attribution (Search Funnels) and then Time Lag.
+You can access this report in your Google Ads account by selecting Tools, then Attribution (Search Funnels) and then Time Lag.
 Use this information to determine the duration of remarketing lists.
 Revisit Time Lag reports a few weeks after implementing remarketing campaigns to determine whether purchase process has picked up the pace.

 #6 Use Referral URL Remarketing Lists